 End User Certification not to Resell

-Except as expressly permitted under User’s contract with MicroBilt, if applicable, User certifies that it is the End User and will not further sell consumer credit or other information obtained through MicroBilt or otherwise distribute, rent, sublicense, lease, sell or assign User’s contract with MicroBilt or the services or products provided thereunder, without the prior written consent of MicroBilt.
+Except as expressly permitted under User's agreement with MicroBilt, if applicable, User certifies that it is the End User and will not further sell consumer credit or other information obtained through MicroBilt or otherwise distribute, rent, sublicense, lease, sell or assign User's agreement with MicroBilt or the services or products provided thereunder, without the prior written consent of MicroBilt.

 The electronic signature of User's authorized representative acknowledging acceptance of the above terms and conditions is set forth at the end of this Certification.

 End User Certification of Use for Employment Reports

 If your business intends to use credit reports and information for employment screening purposes, in compliance with the federal Fair Credit Reporting Act (FCRA) as amended by the Consumer Credit Reporting Reform Act of 1996 (the "Act"), User, as applicable, hereby certifies to MicroBilt that it will comply with the following provisions:

 1. User will ensure that prior to procurement or causing the procurement of a consumer report for employment purposes (an Employment Insight Report):